IMTEL/RAGdoll/README.md

 # 📌 Notes
 Make sure Docker is installed and running before executing these commands.
 The Dockerfile is designed to expose port 8000, so ensure no other service is using this port.
+### Configuration

+Create a `.env` file in the root directory by following the .env.example

 # Testing
 without docker: